 An intermediate-level field experience is taken concurrently with SED 530.
-Prerequisite: Senior status or permission of instructor.
+Prerequisite: Senior status.

-SED 535/535G - Counseling, Collaboration, and Consultation with Parents and Families (offered fall and spring)
+SED 535/535G - Counseling, Collaboration, and Consultation with Parents and Families (offered fall and spring) 3 hours

 This course combines theory and practice in understanding the unique problems of students with disabilities and their families.
 Students will develop basic counseling strategies necessary in dealing with these problems.
-Prerequisite: Senior status or permission of instructor.
+Prerequisite: Senior status.